codio-content/Coding_with_Python-Loops/.guides/content/All-done-2d10.md

-We have learned how to use control loops with `for` and `while`.
+Well done!

-That's it for this Unit, but not for control loops.
-We will be seeing them a lot in the following Units.
+In this unit you have learned how to use control loops with `for` and `while`.
+You will continue to learn more about control loops in the following units.